dicksont/dicksont.github.io/about.md

 permalink: /about/
 ---

 Dickson is an independent web developer based out of San Francisco.
-He is a Bay Area native, who graduated with an Electrical Engineering and Computer Science degree from UC Berkeley.
+He is a Bay Area native, who graduated with an *Electrical Engineering and Computer Science* degree from *UC Berkeley*.
 With over 10 years experience in the industry, he has been involved more projects, worked with more organizations, touched more technologies and delivered more results than many other engineers.

 Select projects that he has worked on include: